-This paper studies asset pricing in a setting in which idiosyncratic risk in human capital is not fully insurable.
-Firms use long-term contracts to provide insurance to workers, but neither side can commit to these contracts; furthermore, worker-firm relationships have endogenous durations owing to costly and unobservable effort.
+This paper studies asset pricing and labor market dynamics when idiosyncratic risk to human capital is not fully insurable.
+Firms use long-term contracts to provide insurance to workers, but neither side can fully commit; furthermore, owing to costly and unobservable retention effort, worker-firm relationships have endogenous durations.
 Uninsured tail risk in labor earnings arises as a part of an optimal risk-sharing scheme.
-In the general equilibrium, exposure to the resulting tail risk generates higher risk premia, more volatile returns, and variations in expected returns across firms.
-Model outcomes are consistent with the cyclicality of factor shares in the aggregate, and the heterogeneity in exposures to idiosyncratic and aggregate shocks in the cross section.
+In equilibrium, exposure to the tail risk generates higher aggregate risk premia and higher return volatility.
+Consistent with data, firm-level labor share predicts both future returns and pass-throughs of firm-level shocks to labor compensation.

 Published in: _Econometrica_ (vol. 89, iss.
 3, May 2021, pp. 1471-1505), https://doi.org/10.3982/ECTA15142.